ogbk/welcome-to-inshur/README.md

 - another (Chuck Norris) ->
   - this profile record is deliberately not stored on `profiles.json` [ server data ]
   - So the app handles this missing record, sending an appropriate `<NotFound/>` component
+  - (And besides, Chuck Norris is great in judo and brazilian jiu-jitsu, not karate ;))

 Also app assumes:
   - server (api) has `assets/img/` folder where `req.params.id` from extracted from express `req.url` corresponds to a particular jpeg image file.